irdest/irdest/netmods/netmod-lan/README.md

 The netmod-udp endpoint is the main endpoint for udp capable IP networks, such as LAN-networks, existing Wifi networks, etc. .
-Network discovery features are implemented via broadcast addresses, and a special UDP handshake packet.
+Network discovery features are implemented via IPv6 multicasts.

-This crate also handles the NAT required to go from a ratman routing ID, to a local IP address.
-It does however not implement IP range discovery.
-See libqaul-proxy for that.